nirajbagdi/invoices-manager/README.md

 ## Features

 -   Create, view, edit, and delete invoices
--   Display a list of invoices for quick access
 -   Duplicate existing invoices for easy creation
--   Efficient state management with Redux.
+-   Manage associated products in a dedicated tab.
+-   Real-time reflection of product changes in all used invoices.
+-   Organize products by purpose for streamlined workflow.

 ## Built With